What age range do you accept at River Oak?

 Is River Oak Academy a Montessori school?

 Our Spark Studio has an AMI & AMS-certified, veteran Montessori Guide but River Oak Academy is not a Montessori school.
 We use the best of Montessori methods: mixed-age classrooms, student choices within limits, large blocks of work time, learning through “discovery,” and freedom of movement in the classroom.
-Then we go three important steps further by using the best 21st-century e-Learning tools, immersing learners in real-world projects, and adhering to the Socratic method, which emphasizes asking good questions to cultivate critical thinking.
+Then we go three important steps further by utilizing the best 21st-century e-Learning tools, immersing learners in real-world projects, and adhering to the Socratic method, which emphasizes asking good questions to cultivate critical thinking.
 Our learners don’t just memorize facts; they learn how to learn, learn how to do, learn how to be, and learn how to live together.
-Authentic learning is our goal.

 Why do we have guides instead of teachers?

-A Montessori guide in our younger Spark Studio guides the Learners without letting them feel her presence in a traditional sense, so that she may be always ready to supply the desired help, but may never be the obstacle between the Learners and their experience.
-In our older ES & MS Studios, Guides are game makers who propose exciting challenges, set boundaries, and invite Learners to start a life-changing journey.
+Our guides guides the Learners without letting them feel their presence in a traditional sense so that they may never be the obstacle between the Learners and their obtaining experience in learning how to learn.
+Guides are game makers who propose exciting challenges, set boundaries, and invite Learners to start a life-changing journey.
 They equip Learners to engage teachers (who are not necessarily adults), coaches, experts, and mentors whenever they need one, rather than to be captive to a single teacher-as-authority figure.

 Is River Oak Academy a religious school?